Updated December 17, 2024

 Consider complementing your travel wallet with a phone case with a slot or hidden pocket.
 This is handy for items such as a credit card, hotel or hostel card key, address of your accommodation, or an emergency contact card.
 My favourite is the Smartish Wallet Slayer case with a secure pocket.
 Place a tether tab inside the case for attaching a lanyard or leash.
 For ideas, see 12 Must-have features of a phone wallet case for travel.

-3. Use digital aids
+3. Use digital aids for purchases and tracking

 To make it easier to check and verify transactions, sign up for online and mobile banking for each account and financial card.
 Better still, set up a system of alerts on each transaction.
-With Scotiabank, for example, the alert via text and email is instantaneous, displaying the conversion to my home currency.
+With Scotiabank, for example, the alert via text and email is instantaneous, displaying the conversion of the transaction to my home currency.

-Choosing to use credit cards over debit or cash brings several advantages.
+Choosing to use credit cards over debit or cash has several advantages.
 They leave a trail of recorded purchases and avoid per-transaction ATM fees.
 If a credit card is lost, stolen, or compromised resulting in fraudulent charges, the cardholder is rarely liable for them.
 Used strategically, credit cards earn valuable travel points by unlocking sign-up bonuses and points multipliers on category spending.

 It also means not having to carry substantial amounts of cash.

-6. Pack debit and credit card backups
+8. Pack debit and credit card backups

 It takes a little planning, but separate your cards.
 If you’ll be stopping by an ATM, carry your debit card in your wallet and your credit cards elsewhere.
 Pack a backup credit card, preferably from a different issuer (e.g., Visa, MasterCard, American Express).
 Always keep the backups separated from your main cards.
-Some people travel with a second debit card in case several ATMs don’t recognize their main card.
+Some people travel with a second debit card or prepaid cash card in case several ATMs don’t recognize their main card.

 Information associated with those cards should be stowed elsewhere.
 Carry PIN numbers in your head, and all other details in a password-protected digital password wallet such as 1Password or DataVault.
 Don’t make a copy of your cards, unless they’re digital versions in a password-protected file.
 A physical copy is just one more thing to keep secure.

-7. Carry just enough cash for the day
+10. Carry just enough cash for the day

 Set up a travel account with a financial institution where ATM fees are waived or refunded.
 You’ll be less likely to make fewer withdrawals of larger amounts.
 Even if you mostly use credit cards, it’s always wise to carry some cash for unexpected, miscellaneous expenses.
 Not all places accept credit cards, and some merchants offer a better price for cash or add a credit card surcharge.